 The letter to Director Andrei Iancu can be viewed by clicking the PDF links below.

 On November 7th, 2017, The American Origin Products Association (AOPA) held a special wine and cheese tasting for the Congressional Wine Caucus.
-Over 150 guests were present at Rayburn House Office building to taste local wines from Maryland as well wines from Oregon’s reputed growing region of Willamette.
+Over 150 guests were present at Rayburn House Office building to taste local wines from Maryland as well wines from Oregon’s reputed Willamette Valley region.
 Among the organizers were AOPA members Colehour Bondera of Kona Coffee Farmers Association, Isaura Andaluz of Cuatro Puertas New Mexican Chile Nativo and Pat Kole from Idaho Potatoes.
 This convivial gathering was the occasion for American producers of specialty, region-based products to meet face-to-face with lawmakers to showcase the unique character of their products, and to discuss the economic importance of American-made, place-based products- both to our national economy, and to the local regions where these products build a secure employment base.

 The event began with words from Wine Caucus Co-Chairman Duncan Hunter (R-CA) about the beauty and value of American wines and other home-state products.
 Then, AOP Executive Director Jim Smith welcomed the group and introduced Nancy Radke, who presented an economic case study on the value of geographically distinctive agricultural products for the audience.